Takashi Nagasaki: 2001–present: Freelance

 Nagasaki teamed up with Junji Ito and former diplomat Masaru Sato to create Yūkoku no Rasputin (2010–2012), based on Sato's personal experiences in Russia, for Big Comic.
 To celebrate the 90th anniversary of Shogakukan, Nagasaki produced a 2011 picture book adaptation of Kosuke Hamada's story Red Oni Cries that was illustrated by Urasawa.
 In April 2012, Shinchosha published the first novel in what would become Nagasaki's Daigo Shinji no Hakuran Suiri Files franchise that follows a manga editor who solves mysteries.
 As of 2018, it is composed of three novels and two TV drama adaptations broadcast by Wowow that star Arata Furuta as the title character.
 Richard Woo and Koji Kono's Kurokōchi ran in Nihon Bungeisha's Weekly Manga Goraku from 2012 to 2018.
 It was adapted into a 10-episode TV drama in 2013.
 From 2012 to 2014, Nagasaki and Urasawa created Master Keaton Remaster as a sequel set 20 years after the original series.
 Nagasaki reunited with Yoshizaki to create the science fiction detective series Usagi Tantei Monogatari (2012–2013) for Kodansha's Kiss.
 At the end of 2012, Nagasaki started working with Michitsune Nakajima on Yamaterasu Code, which was serialized in Shueisha's Jump X until the magazine was cancelled in 2014.
 As Richard Woo, he and Yoshizaki created Abracadabra: Ryōki Hanzai Tokusōshitsu in Big Comic Original Zōkan from 2014 to 2020.
 The series earned them the 2018 Saito Takao Award.
 Nagasaki has served on the award's final selection committee every year since.

 Nagasaki wrote ZIG, illustrated by Tetsuya Saruwatari, for Shueisha's Grand Jump in 2017.
 In 2018, Richard Woo began Himiko -Shinsetsu Yamataikoku-den-, about the ancient queen of the same name, with Mariko Nakamura in Big Comic Original.
-The following year, he reunited with Kono to began Keibuho Daimajin in Weekly Manga Goraku.
+The following year, he reunited with Kono to begin Keibuho Daimajin in Weekly Manga Goraku.
 Richard Woo created M no Shirushi -MacArthur Ansatsu Keikaku- in 2020 alongside Ryoichi Ikegami for Shogakukan's Big Comic Superior.
 It tells the story of a plot to assassinate Douglas MacArthur.
 Nagasaki was one of the writers of the June 2021 film Character.
 It was adapted into a manga for Monthly Big Comic Spirits by Akira Iwaya in March, and Nagasaki wrote a novelization published in May.
-He and Kōsuke Muku created the horror story Child from the Dark in Big Comic from November 25, 2021 to August 10, 2022.
+He and Kōsuke Muku created the horror story Child from the Dark in Big Comic from November 25, 2021, to August 10, 2022.
 It is based on Nagasaki's novel Yomi Nemuru Mori -Daigo Shinji no Hakuran Suiri File-.
 Upon completion, it was revealed that "Kōsuke Muku" was a pen name of Makoto Isshiki and that she would be credited by her real name in the tankōbon.